 Health Systems Facts is a project of the Real Reporting Foundation.
-We provide reliable statistics and other data from authoritative sources regarding health systems in the US and several other nations.
+We provide reliable statistics and other data from authoritative sources regarding health systems in the US and sixteen other nations.

 Page last updated March 2, 2023 by Doug McVay, Editor.